kadena-io/pact/README.md

 Building
 ---

-To build, you'll need a working [Haskell Stack install](https://docs.haskellstack.org/en/stable/README/#how-to-install) .
+Building Pact used to require a working [Haskell Stack install](https://docs.haskellstack.org/en/stable/README/#how-to-install) .
 After which, building is as simple as 'stack build'.

 To install for use with Atom and the command line, issue 'stack install' and then either add `$HOME/.local/bin` to your path, or symlink `$HOME/.local/bin/pact` somewhere in your PATH.

+NOTE: We are currently transitioning to Nix build infrastructure.
+Stack builds still work right now, but you should start transitioning to Nix using the instructions below.

 Building with Nix / NixOS
 ---